fedora-python/portingguide/source/numbers.rst

 Numbers
 -------

-There have been two major changes in how Python 3 handles strings: true division replaces truncating division, and the ``long`` type was merged into ``int``.
+There have been two major changes in how Python 3 handles numbers: true division replaces truncating division, and the ``long`` type was merged into ``int``.